-There are technical legal terms for some of the rules, procedures, and types of deadlines explained in this chapter.
+There are legal terms for some of the rules, procedures, and types of deadlines explained in this chapter.
 Many of these terms are unfamiliar to most people and can be hard to understand.
+To make things easier, this chapter:

-To keep things simple, this chapter explains the legal rules and procedures using simpler words in place of certain legal terms.
-For example, this chapter generally says "making a complaint" rather than "filing a grievance," "coverage decision" rather than "organization determination" or "coverage determination," or "at-risk determination," and "Independent Review Organization" instead of "Independent Review Entity."
-It also uses abbreviations as little as possible.
+- Uses simpler words in place of certain legal terms.
+For example, this chapter generally says, "making a complaint" rather than "filing a grievance," "coverage decision" rather than "organization determination" or "coverage determination," or "at-risk determination," and "independent review organization" instead of "Independent Review Entity." - It also uses abbreviations as little as possible.

-However, it can be helpful, and sometimes quite important, for you to know the correct legal terms for the situation you are in.
-Knowing which terms to use will help you communicate more clearly and accurately when you are dealing with your problem and get the right help or information for your situation.
+However, it can be helpful, and sometimes quite important, for you to know the correct legal terms.
+Knowing which terms to use will help you communicate more accurately to get the right help or information for your situation.
 To help you know which terms to use, we include legal terms when we give the details for handling specific types of situations.